willemo/flightstats/README.md

-# flightstats
+# FlightStats

-PHP client for the FlightStats API
+PHP client for the FlightStats API.